Billy Glaze: Crimes

 Glaze was suspected of the murders of at least 50 women in multiple states.

 He allegedly boasted to police about having killed over 20 women, but in interviews claimed he was innocent.

-Glaze became a suspect in the 1986–87 murders of three Native American women in the Minneapolis, Minnesota area after a waitress brought him to the attention of authorities.
+Glaze became a suspect in the 1985-87 murders of three Native American women in the Minneapolis, Minnesota area after a waitress brought him to the attention of authorities.
 Information from a girlfriend led investigators to look for him in New Mexico.
 Glaze was arrested on August 31, 1987, while driving under the influence of alcohol, for a violation of his parole from a Texas conviction for rape in 1974.
 The arresting officers found a bloody shirt, crowbar and nightstick in his truck.

 Hair samples from the crowbar were used to convict him of murder.
-He was convicted of three counts of first degree murder; he would be eligible for parole 52 years later.
+He was convicted of three counts of first degree murder and sentenced to life in prison with a 52.5-year minimum.
 At sentencing he maintained his innocence.
 Glaze was housed in James T. Vaughn Correctional Center in Smyrna, Delaware.